rtCamp/Frappe-Manager/docs/reference/migrations.md

 ## Backups

 Every migration backs up what it is about to touch, per bench and per version, before that version's steps run.
 Backups are never deleted as a side effect: a successful run prints a hint when old sessions exceed the configured keep, and trimming is an explicit command (`fm prune BENCH`, `fm services prune`; retention in the [`[prune]` config table](configuration.md#fm-prune)).
-The layout on disk, restoring by hand, and the troubleshooting recipes live in [Backup & Restore](../guides/backup-restore.md#before-a-migration); version-specific extra artifacts are listed in the [Migration History](migration-history.md#version-backups).
+The layout on disk, restoring by hand, and the troubleshooting recipes live in [Backup and restore](../guides/backup-restore.md#before-a-migration); version-specific extra artifacts are listed in the [Migration history](migration-history.md#version-backups).

 ### Skipping backups {#skip-backups}